Digital Nomad Tax

 Portugal - Arrifana Beach

-• Other: Apart from the minimum income requirement, you must also provide a clean criminal record, proof of accommodation and valid health insurance.
-In addition to this, you will need to provide confirmation of your tax residence by the local authorities of your country of tax residence.
+• Other: In addition, you must also provide a clean criminal record, proof of accommodation and valid health insurance.
+Moreover, you will need to provide confirmation of your tax residence by the local authorities of your country of tax residence.

 • Visa length: You will get a visa for one or two years which you can renew.
 After five years, you could apply for a permanent residence permit.

-You can find information on all the visas for Portugal on the website of Portuguese Ministry of Foreign Affairs.
+You can find information in my dedicated article on the Portuguese digital nomad visa or check the website of the Portuguese Ministry of Foreign Affairs.

 What most people don’t know is that Romania is the country in Europe with the fastest broadband internet speed.
 Already this reason alone is sufficient to put is on the list of best digital nomad visas in Europe.